Film & Photo Shoots

 Central Park has a policy of Carry In - Carry Out

 All materials brought in by a production company, including trash, must be removed from the Park; Park trash receptacles cannot be used to dispose of any waste.
 Film companies will be summonsed for any trash left behind or scattered across landscapes.
 Film companies are responsible for any and all damage to Park property.
 All areas should be left in the condition in which they were found.
-Any damage must be reported to the Central Park Conservancy and the Mayor’s Office of Film, Theater and Broadcasting immediately.
+Any damage must be reported to the Central Park Conservancy and the Mayor’s Office of Media and Entertainment immediately.

 Guidelines for Vehicle Use in Central Park

 Parking is not guaranteed and is ONLY available to productions that have received permission from Central Park Conservancy’s Film and Special Events staff.
 Parking is granted on a first come, first served basis.